chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 var appConfiguration = configuration.GetSection(configurationName).Get<ApplicationConfiguration>();

-// now we would get null options if the section is missing and we can handle that case.
+// Now we would get null options if the section is missing and we can handle that case.

 ```

 # Language Features

-✅ **DO** favor types that carry context over the context in the naming or otherwise assumed context. i.e. Favor the use of the `TimeSpan` type over a numerical value with a suffix in the name such `CacheExpiryDays`.
+✅ **DO** favour types that carry context over the context in the naming or otherwise assumed context. i.e. Favor the use of the `TimeSpan` type over a numerical value with a suffix in the name such `CacheExpiryDays`.

 > ℹ The `TimeSpan` type, in particular, is handled well in dotnet, for instance, you can use this with configuration and set your string config as `'00:00:00'` without having to worry about type conversions on reading config to a numeric type.